yonatannnn/community-page-test-project/src/docs/docs.md

 Components are modular and can range from atomic components like buttons to complex ones like forms or dashboards.

-*Example:* A `appHeader` component may include navigation and a user profile dropdown.
+*Example:* A `appBar` component may include navigation.

 ### 4. Services

 This folder includes logic for handling API calls and other asynchronous operations.

 Encapsulates the details of communication with the backend, ensuring that the rest of the app can call these services without worrying about implementation details.

+since there is no backend I jumped it.

 ### 5. Utils